 If you are an internal marketer, having an unsubscribe button in your communications—for example your employee newsletter—can have catastrophic repercussions.

-This is a crucial aspect for anyone sending internal communications to consider, and that’s why ContactMonkey makes a point not to include an unsubscribe button on any of your communications sent with us.
+This is a crucial difference between internal vs external marketing, and that’s why ContactMonkey makes a point not to include an unsubscribe button on any of your communications sent with us.
 You won’t even see our logo!

 7. Personalize Your Email Newsletters per Your Recipients